3Rr0RHACK3R/bolt-c-rs/.ruler/project_rules.md

 - ALWAYS use `gh` cli tool for github interaction
-- ALWAYS Activate the current dir as project using serena on first message
+- If serena MCP is available and you are tasked with any "coding" or "codebase analysis" related tasks, then:
   - Read the initial instructions of serena MCP
-  - For activation, ALWAYS do: `serena.activate_project({"project":"bolt-rs"})`
+  - Activate current project: `serena.activate_project({"project":"bolt-rs"})`
-- ALWAYS try to use serena (if available) for semantic search across codebase, coding/editing/patching files
+  - Use serena for semantic search across codebase, coding/editing/patching files
-- ALWAYS try to check serena memory files to get overview, context and state of the codebase
 - ALWAYS respect .gitignore and DO NOT version control `devlog/`.
 It exists for internal reference only and shouldn't be referred in PRs or GH issues either
 - Consistency > cleverness; avoid magic or hidden side-effects
 - ALWAYS avoid anti-patterns and bad practices